pocomane/brewed-in-the-apocalypse/bita.md

 Probably to cast fireball you have just to be a Mage.
 Or in some setting being a Mage is not enough: you need a wand too.
 And if in the previous scene you did lost it, you can not cast it.
-These are purely consideration about the fiction, there is no mechanics, maybe just a note on a sheete to remember that the wand was lost.
+These are purely consideration about the fiction, there is no mechanics, maybe just a note on a sheet to remember that the wand was lost.
 ```

-To describe the interactions between the players, we use the concept of "Move".
+To describe the interactions between the players, we use the concept of "Move" [^1].
 A move has a title written __like this__ and it is just a rule containing a
 trigger text and a result text.